leebenson/reactql/README.md

 const GraphQLMessage = graphql(query)(Message);
 ```

-Now, we can use `<GraphQLMessage />` inside any other React component, and it'll automatically update with props when data has been retrieved or is updated.
+Now, we can use `<GraphQLMessage />` inside any other React component, and it'll automatically update with props when data has been retrieved or is updated via Apollo.

 ## How can I prevent data loading on the server?